cappuccino/cappuccino.org/source/cappuccino-release-notes.markdown

 *Bug Fixes:*

 * (8599ad4) Fixed: the init method `CPArray initWithObjects:count:` did not work on a native `CPJavascriptArray` when the argument count was different than the length of the provided array.
-* (912930) Fixed: `CPDictionary -initWithObjectsAndKeys:` and `CPDictionary -initWithObjects:forKeys:` was not compliant with Cocoa when duplicated keys were passed to the method.
+* (912930) Fixed: `CPDictionary -initWithObjectsAndKeys:` and `CPDictionary -initWithObjects:forKeys:` were not compliant with Cocoa when duplicated keys were passed to the method.
-* (3e29732) Fixed: the param queue of the method `CPNotificationCenter -addObserverForName:object:queue:usingBlock:` was ignored.
+* (3e29732) Fixed: the parameter `queue` of the method `CPNotificationCenter -addObserverForName:object:queue:usingBlock:` was ignored.
 It now creates a new operation and adds it to the given queue if needed.
 * (04f8545)(0508b70) Fixed: incompatibility with Internet Explorer 10.
 The `withCredentials` property is now set after the `XMLHttpRequest` has been opened.
 * (b59b025) Fixed: `CPDateFormatter` did not work with the symbols `MM` and `LL` for the month of December.
 * (ea644a2) Fixed: `CPObjectController -setValue:forKey:` incorrectly used the key as the value.
-* (ec55bdd) Fixed: Does not throw exception if plist is not valid.
+* (ec55bdd) Fixed:  not throw exception if plist is not valid.
 It will return nil instead.

 AppKit
 ------

 * (14349cb) New: `CPPlatformWindow -initWithWindow`.
 This feature allows you to manipulate a `CPPlatformWindow` through the given `CPWindow`, which is easier than regular platform window manipulation.
 * (4d7cb06) New: the theme attributes `image-search-inset` and `image-cancel-inset` have been added for `CPSearchField`.
-* (51bdfa4) New: the protocol `CPScrollViewDelegate` has been added in `CPScrollView.j`.
+* (51bdfa4) New: the protocol `CPScrollViewDelegate` has been added for `CPScrollView.j`.
 * (7b4365b) New: added the delegate method `windowWillResize:toSize:` for `CPWindow`.
 * (737ef58) New: added the delegate methods `windowDidMiniaturize:`, `windowWillMiniaturize:` and `windowDidDeminiaturize:` for `CPWindow`.
-* (0dad10d) New: send the `CPAppKitDefined` event when the application is launched.
+* (0dad10d) New: send the `CPAppKitDefined` notification when the application is launched.
 * (57b6888)(899bbc2)(0d17757) New: indeterminate spinning `CPProgressBarIndicator`.
 * (bdbf1fb) New: added the property `baseWritingDirection` to `CPControl`.
 This allows you to write from left to right or right to left.
 * (3a6a849) New: `CPUserNotification` and `CPUserNotificationCenter`.
 * (3f9f92) New: `CPPlatform +closeAllPlatformWindows`.
 This method is called when reloading or closing the Cappuccino application.
 The method closes every platform window opened in the application.
 * (058a73) New: delegate methods `applicationShouldTerminate` and `applicationShouldTerminateMessage` for the `CPApplicationDelegateProtocol`.
 * (ab61aef) New: `CPVisualEffectView` and `CPAppearance`.
-* (2f79b07) New: default system menu is now disabled for right clicks.
-Exception for a right click on `CPTextField`.
+* (2f79b07) New: default system menu is now disabled for right click, except for a right click on a `CPTextField`.
 * (448c2a2) New: speed up app loading by creating the `DOMCanvas` only if `CPView -drawRect:` or `CPView -viewWillDraw` are overridden, and do it lazily (on the first `viewWillLayout`).
 * (448c2a2) New: (private API) `CPView viewWillLayout` and `CPView viewDidLayout`.
-* (1fe1e6f) New: ability to more widely theme AppKit: in particular `CPColor alternateSelectedControlColor` and related `CPColor` fields can now be themed.
+* (1fe1e6f) New: ability to more widely theme AppKit.
+In particular `CPColor alternateSelectedControlColor` and related `CPColor` fields can now be themed.
 * (d5f38fe) New: `CPRunLoop -performBlock:argument:order:modes:`.
 * (932b82)(770d5e) New: `CPTrackingArea`.
-* (a2c0b47) New: The graphical `CPDatePicker` now disallows dates outside of the specified `minDate` and `maxDate`.
+* (a2c0b47) New: the graphical `CPDatePicker` now disallows dates outside of the specified `minDate` and `maxDate`.
-* (2d474cc) New: By default, Cappuccino now draws in high DPI when using `canvas2D`.
+* (2d474cc) New: by default, Cappuccino now draws in high DPI when using `canvas2D`.
 You can disable this feature globally using the method `CPView +setAllowsHighDPIDrawing:`.
-* (c04d3b2 ) `CPView -setNeedsLayout:` and `CPView -needsLayout` have been added.
+* (c04d3b2 ) New: `CPView -setNeedsLayout:` and `CPView -needsLayout` have been added.
 This makes it possible to choose not to lay out a view when needed, whereas previously once a layout had been scheduled it would always occur.
-* (1c9e9da) The method `CPTableView -viewAtColumn:row:makeIfNecessary` has been added.
+* (1c9e9da) New: `CPTableView -viewAtColumn:row:makeIfNecessary`.

 *Bug Fixes:*

 * (eca9590) Fixed: `CPTableColumn`'s binding documentation was not clear.
 * (b16b838) Fixed: `CPSearchField`s were not properly aligned when coming from a xib.
 * (7c09517)(2b853df) Fixed: `CPSegmentedControl -widthForSegment:` and `CPSegmentedControl -frameForSegment:` did not return the correct value when using `CPSegmentedControl -sizeToFit`.
 The `selectedSegment` variable is now correctly updated.
-* (027a317) Fixed: memory leaks with toolTips in `CPView`.
+* (027a317) Fixed: memory leaks with tooltips in `CPView`.
 This was due to handlers not being released.
 * (1dc0601) Fixed: closing a `CPPlatformWindow` did not close its main `CPWindow`.
 * (cf92fb9) Fixed: `CPComboBox`es were not properly aligned when coming from a xib.
 * (f2c5515) Fixed: `CPTableView -reloadData` caused an extra run loop perform.